How do I apply?

 |Applicant||Faculty EOI submission deadline||Preferred intake|

 *Visa processing times for international applicants are determined by the Australian government and are consequently outside the control of Deakin University.
-Typical visa processing times are available from the Department of Immigration and Border Protection, although applicants from countries that have been placed under sanction by the UN and/or Australia are advised that they may face additional visa processing times.
+Typical visa processing times are available from the Department of Home Affairs, although applicants from countries that have been placed under sanction by the UN and/or Australia are advised that they may face additional visa processing times.
 If you are from a country that has been placed under sanction, please submit your Faculty EOI form by the deadline for the intake preceding your preferred intake.

 Ensure you have supplied all requested information